HenrikWarf/notebook-demo1/README.md

 ### Demo 12 - ML Pipeline Example with Cloud Composer and BigQuery ML
 Here we show how to create a machine learning pipeline including BQ transformations, model training and evaluation.

+### Demo 14 - AI Platform Pipelines with Tensorflow Extended
+In this notebook we create a TFX pipeline that we execute in AI Platform Pipeline